25 Best U.S. Metros to Start a Small Business in High-Growth Sectors

 Worst Metro Areas for Small Businesses in 2023

-What we found is not entirely surprising, but bears a closer look.
-Metro areas struggling with higher rates of unemployment, lower GDP per capita, and generally sluggish economies are obviously not dynamic cities to launch a business.
+Metro areas with higher rates of unemployment, lower GDP per capita, and generally sluggish economies are obviously not dynamic cities to launch a business.

 Not enough capital: Many of the metro areas at the bottom of the ranking also have the highest poverty rates in the nation.
 Southern border towns like McAllen and El Paso, Texas, have notoriously high rates of income inequality - not an ideal environment for launching a small business and supporting consumer spending.